Act 1: When We Didn’t Know

 There is nothing to apologize for, everything turns around, everything is gaslit, if you call it gaslighting you’re gaslighting, ceci n’est pas une pipe, ceci n’est pas fascism.
 McInnes packages his anti-PC rhetoric as something new and edgy, but of course it’s the most antiquated view out there: If you are offended, then maybe you need to learn how to take a joke.

 If you work through McInnes’ nearly two decades of progressively provocative and increasingly hate-filled writing and “humor,” or listen to the hours upon hours of his show and media interviews, it starts to matter less and less if Proud Boys are nationalists or racists or homophobes or what their actual politics are.
 Their purpose is plainly to obliterate opposition using age-old practices of minimizing, verbal abuse, and ultimately, physical assault.
 The space they are trying to create is violent and soulless and without standards or ethics or care.
-It the type of space preordained to be dominated by those who already have power.
+It is the type of space preordained to be dominated by those who already have power.

 McInnes says “faggot” isn’t hate speech; it’s what you call a man who cries.